jkovacic/math/README.md

 ##OpenMP support
-Mathematical algorithms in classes are currently being rewritten to support OpenMP (parallelization using multiple threads on multicore processors).
+Mathematical algorithms in classes are currently being rewritten to support OpenMP (parallelization using multiple threads on multicore systems).
 Please note that OpenMP is currently disabled by default.
 To enable it, build the application as: